 The placement of dental implants involves a minimally invasive procedure that is approved for most patients, including those who are medically more delicate.
 Depending on the work being done, some patients may be completed in one day, where other patients may require months of preparation including strengthening deteriorated bone.
 Working with an oral maxillofacial surgery office, our patients are confident in knowing that they are receiving highly specialized dental care by a trusted oral surgeon.
-Our team at Woodland Hills Oral & Maxillofacial Surgery, including Dr. Robert G. Hale, Dr. James P. Jensvold, and Dr. Alexei I. Mizin can make a significant difference in your oral health, rebuilding and restoring your teeth with the assistance of dental implants.
+Our team at Woodland Hills Oral & Maxillofacial Surgery, including Dr. Robert G. Hale and Dr. James P. Jensvold can make a significant difference in your oral health, rebuilding and restoring your teeth with the assistance of dental implants.

 Reestablishing the root of a lost tooth, through the use of dental implants, has changed dentistry.
 Patients no longer need to manage missing teeth; we don’t just replace teeth with minimally stabilized versions, we can restore teeth by rebuilding their foundation.
 A dental implant allows our surgeons to create a connection between the jaw and the tooth, giving you an independent permanent solution.
 Once the implant is healed, we can then place a customized prosthetic, including a dental crown, a bridge, a partial denture, or even a full denture.